 Filtered Water - Water is the only other ingredient you will need.
 You can make your cashew cream a thicker consistency by adding less water and a thinner consistency by adding more.

-Apple cider vinegar is an optional ingredient.
+Apple cider vinegar - This one is an optional ingredient.
 You can add a tablespoon to your soaking water to further break down toxins and compounds that are hard on the digestive system.
 It also helps to soften the cashews a little more, making them easier to blend.

 Making Your Cashew Cream

 Although making cashew cream is relatively easy, I know it can seem a little intimidating at first.
 All the soaking and blending had me hung up for far too long.
 However, these really are the two keys to getting a perfectly smooth cashew cream.
 And once you do it a few times, you’ll find it’s not all that time-consuming or difficult.

 Step 1 - Soak

 My preferred method is overnight or for eight to twelve hours.
 Simply place your cashews in a bowl or glass container, and cover with water, giving some room for the cashews to expand, and add a tablespoon of apple cider vinegar (optional).
 Then place in the fridge overnight (or for eight to twelve hours).

 Bring a few cups of water to a boil (enough to cover your cashews).
 Let it cool down for a few minutes before pouring over your cashews.
 Once the water is warm but not boiling, pour over the cashews and let them soak for fifteen minutes to a half-hour.

 Step 2 - Strain & Rinse